Wondering what to ask?

-Trips & Activities: During trips, activities and horseback riding, Pony Gang Youth Camp supervises with three staff members the group of 10-15 campers.
+Trips & Activities: During trips, activities and horseback riding, Pony Gang Youth Camp supervises with two of our trainers and three staff members the group of 10-20 campers.
 During a casual riding day, the counselors are responsible for assisting the campers to catch horses out of pastures, supervise in tacking up & saddling, and to supervise barn chores.
 During mealtimes, everyone gathers at the break area where all camp staff is present.
 The Overnight camp girls are also supervised in the evenings as they are getting ready for bed.

-Overnight Supervision: At night, the girls are supervised by two counselors.
-The directors are always accessible during a camp emergency.
+Overnight Supervision: At night, the girls are supervised by two of our trainers and one staff member.
+The Camp director is always accessible during a camp emergency.
 The property is gated for the protection of the campers, the staff and the horses.
 The gated entry also prevents strangers from accessing the premises without permission.
-It also enables the camp administrators to enforce the evening curfew of the staff.

 Is summer camp at Pony Gang Camp tax deductible under the Child and Dependent Care program?